Terra Nova (think tank): Political positions

 Although officially independent and with no organizational links to any party, Terra Nova has traditionally been seen close to the Socialist Party.
 For example, founder Olivier Ferrand was elected to the National Assembly for the Socialist Party in 2012.
 However, Terra Nova has been unafraid to criticize official Socialist policy at times, and with a Socialist Party government since 2012 its role as an independent think tank has left it in a strong position to formulate independent policy analyses that do not necessarily take the government line.

 As a left-wing think tank, Terra Nova was deeply critical of the policies of former President Nicolas Sarkozy, arguing that his fiscal policies benefited large businesses and the well-off at the expense of ordinary families, and considering his hard-line policies on immigration and security 'anti-republican'.

 However, Terra Nova's positions have also elicited controversy within the Left, particularly its support for pension reform, and its desire to re-orient left-wing electoral strategy around an electorate based more on progressive values than class.

 In 2009, it was a Terra Nova report of 2008 that was instrumental in persuading the Socialist Party to adopt a system of open primaries to choose its candidate for the 2012 Presidential Elections.

 Since the election of the Socialist Party candidate Francois Hollande to the French Presidency in the 2012 elections, Terra Nova has been seen as a critical friend of the government.
 Recently, Terra Nova's report on banking reform, which contained a proposal to separate the commercial and investment wings of major banks, was seen as a critique of the socialist government's more cautious policy.

 Most recently, Terra Nova has called for major investment in pre-school and early childhood as one of the best ways to promote social mobility and more equal life chances.

 Awards

 In both 2011 and 2012, the Assembly of French Chambers of Commerce and Industry, together with the Observatory of French Think Tanks, awarded Terra Nova the prize for French Think Tank of the Year.

+Controversy

+Among the founding members of Terra Nova was Christophe Bejach, a convicted pedocriminal, guilty of attempting to organise a pornographic photoshoot with young girls aged 8 to 12.